 17 Year Old Car Insurance for Teens

 Yes, 17 year old car insurance is going to cost you.
 Remember, like all insurance, automobile coverage for your teenager is about assessing risk based probability.
 In the giant actuary tables of life, teenage drivers don’t stack up as attractive risks.
 According to the Insurance Institute of America, your 17-year-old is six times more likely to get into an accident than a driver aged 30 to 56!
 If your teen driver is a male, prepare for more car insurance sticker shock.
-Young men are statistically proven to have more accidents than young women.
-Given the risks associated with teen drivers, there almost isn’t such a thing as an average cost of car insurance for a teenager
+Young men have statistically proven to have more accidents than young women.
+Given the risks associated with teen drivers, there almost isn’t such a thing as an average cost of car insurance for a teenager.

 - Many insurance companies offer discounts on teen car policies to kids who complete a driver’s education program.
 To obtain the best discount available, check with your insurance company about the programs they recommend.
-You may also want to shop around to see how competitive other insurance companies are at www.einsurance.com
+You may also want to shop around to see how competitive other insurance companies are at EINSURANCE.com

 - Showing proof that your child has maintained a good grade point average (usually 3.0 or higher) may also qualify for a teen driver discount.